Japan Music Marketing Promotion and Distribution Resources

 As a foreign indie label or artist, you can easily get your music on Spotify Japan, Apple Music Japan , Amazon Music Japan, YouTube Music Japan and other Japanese music platforms by using a digital distributor such as CDBaby, TuneCore, Distrokid, SongCast, Ditto, etc. Of course you can use a Japanese digital distributor like the ones found here that can get your music to some more Japanese music platforms, but it is not absolutely necessary as most Japanese people get their music from the top platforms aforementioned.

-* In regards to distributors for foreign indie artists, we have found that CDBaby gets your music quicker to a wider selection of Japanese platforms such as Spotify Japan, LINE Music, AWA, kkbox, Apple Music Japan, and Amazon Music Japan.
-It is up to you which distributor you choose.
-You can always ask which Japanese platforms each one distributes to before using them.
+* We have found that CDBaby gets your music quicker to a wider selection of Japanese music platforms such as Spotify Japan, LINE Music, AWA, kkbox, Apple Music Japan, and Amazon Music Japan.
+However, it is up to you which distributor you choose.
+If you are targting Japan, find out which Japanese music platforms your distributor handles.
+You can also choose a Japanese digital distributor which can deliver your music to all the Japanese music platforms.

 Release a "Japan Edition" Digital Album or Single on Spotify, Apple Music, etc.